micro-community/development/README.md

 - Discuss: Talk about the the bug or feature in #development with others first
 - Document: Create an issue and todo note to track starting and progressing the task
 - Deliver: Create a PR for your bug or feature and engage at least 2 other team members to review
-- Validate: You should be testing throughout but once delivered its your responsibility to validate full functionality
+- Verify: You should be testing throughout but once delivered its your responsibility to verify full functionality

 ## Office Hours